|Degrees:||B.Eng. Aerospace (Ryerson), M.A.Sc. Aerospace Engineering (Toronto), Ph.D. Building Engineering (Concordia)|

 |Website:||More about Liam|

 Liam O’Brien, Ph.D., P.Eng. is a full professor in Civil and Environmental Engineering at Carleton University.
 He is the principal investigator of the Human Building Interaction Lab, which consists of a team of 15 researchers with diverse backgrounds in engineering, architecture, and psychology.
 His team is developing occupant-centric design processes, building code, and controls for high-performance buildings.
-He has authored over 150 publications and two books on this topic.
+He has authored over 200 publications and three books on these topics.
 He is the Operating Agent of IEA EBC Annex 79: Occupant-Centric Building Design and Operation and the past president of the Canadian chapter of the International Building Performance Simulation Association.